 What is a medical alert system?

-A medical alert system is a device or set of devices that aid a person — typically older adults or people with disabilities — in case of a medical emergency.
+A medical alert system is a device or set of devices that aid a person — typically an older adult or someone with disabilities — in case of a medical emergency.
 Its main purpose is to alert a monitoring service, close relative, guardian or the local authorities for emergency help.

 These systems usually include a base unit as well as small, wearable necklaces or wristbands with an emergency button.
 Users can communicate with the company’s monitoring service by pressing this button.